home-assistant/home-assistant.io/source/_integrations/azure_data_explorer.markdown

 Filters are applied as follows:

-1. No includes or excludes - pass all entities
+1. No includes or excludes - pass all entities.
-2. Includes, no excludes - only include specified entities
+2. Includes, no excludes - only include specified entities.
-3. Excludes, no includes - only exclude specified entities
+3. Excludes, no includes - only exclude specified entities.
 4. Both includes and excludes:
-   - Include domain and/or glob patterns specified
+   - Include domain and/or glob patterns specified:
-      - If domain is included, and entity not excluded or match exclude glob pattern, pass
+      - If the domain is included, and the entity is not excluded or matches the exclude glob pattern, pass.
-      - If entity matches include glob pattern, and entity does not match any exclude criteria (domain, glob pattern or listed), pass
+      - If the entity matches include glob pattern, and the entity does not match any exclude criteria (domain, glob pattern, or listed), pass.
-      - If domain is not included, glob pattern does not match, and entity not included, fail
+      - If the domain is not included, the glob pattern does not match, and the entity not included, fail.
    - Exclude domain and/or glob patterns specified and include does not list domains or glob patterns
       - If domain is excluded and entity not included, fail
       - If entity matches exclude glob pattern and entity not included, fail